-By default, Codacy does normal Git clones that do not include submodules to ensure that we only clone necessary repositories.
-However, if your organization needs to use submodules, you can contact email@example.com asking to enable submodules on Codacy.
+By default, Codacy does normal Git clones that don't include submodules to ensure that we only clone necessary repositories.
+If your organization needs to use submodules, you can request Codacy to enable this feature for you.

-If you are using Codacy Self-hosted, you must update the license.
+If you're using Codacy Self-hosted, update your license.

-- Public repositories, make sure that your Git URL uses the HTTPS protocol
+Make sure that your Git URL uses the correct protocol:

 If you're using submodules to share an analysis tool configuration file across your repositories, check if your tool recursively searches the subdirectories of your repositories for configuration files.

 If your tool doesn't detect the configuration files in the submodule directories, you must include a configuration file directly in the root of your repositories referencing the configuration files in the submodule directories.

 Updating the public SSH key to access the repository#